An access control solution can be as simple as the use of electronic cards instead of keys to unlock a front door.

-In the past, true systems integration used to be the exclusive preserve of a small number of end-user companies willing to pay large amounts of money for high-level functionality.
-Typically, it was delivered by specialist system integrators with strong engineering teams, who had the breadth and depth of technical expertise required to bring together a range of disparate products from independent CCTV, access control and intruder manufacturers to create a fully integrated security system.
+In the past, true system integration used to be the exclusive preserve of a small number of end-user companies willing to pay large amounts of money for high-level functionality.

 Problems encountered in matching different system control protocols led to difficulties in enabling these systems to 'talk' to each other.
 Various solutions attempted to resolve this 'language barrier' as system suppliers sought the key to unlocking the benefits of interoperability in that sector.

 However, over the last few years, the market has changed, driven by increased consolidation of the industry.
 This has resulted in enhancement in manufacturers offerings to enable them to add on common systems platforms.
 What was once a technical nightmare of different protocols and technological incompatibility is increasingly becoming a 'plug-and-play' solution, where the in-built technology manages all aspects of integration.

 Leading security organisations are now placing the emphasis on access control systems as the absolute integration platform.
 Easy integration starts at video systems linked into the graphical user interface of the access control software.
 This way, daily operations can be managed without having to switch between separate software systems.